 I believe that it is important to connect academic research with the perspectives of practitioners and the challenges they face.
 For this reason , I co-founded the Policy Advocacy Lab together with Professor Darren Halpin (Australian National University) and Dr Herschel Thomas (University of Texas at Arlington).
 The Policy Advocacy Lab is a platform through which we engage in research-led education, organize workshops with practitioners and contribute to public debates.
 In 2019, I also co-organized the first "Night of the Lobbyist" in The Hague in collaboration with a Public Affairs Agency.
 The aim of this annual event is to facilitate and encourage discussions about lobbying among scientists, public affairs professionals, policymaker, journalists and students.

 I also write a regular “Research in the Spotlight” Column in Community, the professional magazine of the Belgian Society of Association Executives, in which I discuss recent academic publications and clarify their implications for practitioners.
 In addition, I regularly provide Workshops and Masterclasses to advocacy groups, public affairs professionals and public officials.
 Fundamental research provides the foundation for all these activities, which I consider as unique opportunities to disseminate research findings and to learn from practitioners.

-Bert is a Visiting Research Fellow at the Antwerp Centre for Institutions and Multilevel Politics and the School of Politics and International Relations at the Australian National University .
-Furthermore, he holds degrees in Global Management (Antwerp Management School), Public Administration (KU Leuven) and Political Science (University of Antwerp).
-From 2006 until 2008, he worked part-time as an assistant to a Member of the European Parliament.
+I am a member of the Editorial Board of Interest Groups & Advocacy, the official journal of the Political Organizations and Parties section of the American Political Science Association.
+Furthermore, I am a Visiting Research Fellow at the Department of Political Science at the University of Antwerp.
+I hold degrees in Global Management (Antwerp Management School), Public Administration (KU Leuven) and Political Science (University of Antwerp).
+From 2006 until 2008, I worked part-time as an assistant to a Member of the European Parliament.